christopher-besch/homepage/src/articles/16_open_source/open_source.md

 00000000 00000000 00000000 00000000 00000000 00000000
 ...
 ```
-You won't understand any of this, in fact basically no-one will.
+You won't understand any of this, in fact no-one will.
-If, instead, you give it to a computer, it will execute this executable and perform the action defined in the software.
+If, instead, you give it to a computer, it will execute this executable and perform the action defined in it.
 In this example's case, the computer would simply say `Hello World!`.
 As you hopefully notice, even if I gave you the entire executable, you can't simply figure out what the executable does.
 For all intents and purposes you can think of an executable as a black-box that does something but doesn't let you know how.